helping parents of disabled children

 • Zarontin (ethosuximide)

-Side effects of anti-epileptic medication include lethargy, tiredness, skin
+Side effects of anti-epileptic medication include lethargy, tiredness, skin rash and dizziness.

 For further information contact: